LiviuCP/goToScriptsPython/README.md

 - storing directories in a favorites menu
 - command executing functionality

-To access these functions you need to enter the navigation mode by typing navigate.
+To access these functions you need to execute the navigate.py script.
 These features will be detailed in the following sections.

 5.1.
 The goto functionality